How It Works

 Each beneficiary who receives a she-goat must take good care of the goat.
 If the goat dies due to the beneficiary's neglect, she must replace it through her own means.
 If it dies from reasons beyond the beneficiary’s control, or is stolen, the church in the community must replace it.
 (This shouldn’t be much of a problem, as the goats are a local breed that is disease-resistant and very easy to care for, and there is plenty of grass in this areas for these goats to eat.)

 Once the beneficiaries agree to these policies, they are given a pregnant she-goat.
 They then form a women's group and elect a chairperson and secretary of that group.
 The group meets regularly to share experiences, advise each other, receive training from local animal husbandry experts, etc. The secretary is responsible for recording their experiences and keeping track of the goats.
-Periodic on-site monitoring visits by the Project Director or his representative are performed to encourage beneficiaries, assess progress, and gather data for future use.
+Periodic on-site monitoring visits by the Project officers are performed to encourage beneficiaries, assess progress, and gather data for future use.

 Once the beneficiary reaches the goal of at least 5+2(donated) goats, we arrange for a graduation ceremony.
 At this ceremony, she is officially released from the program and allowed full control over her 5+ goats.
 She is given information about other other women have used this asset to improve their lives.
 It is quite a celebration in the community, with much dancing and singing!